-- Have a communications plan in place to support the dissemination of PGDs and their implementation in clinical area(s).
-This also includes all updates published during a PGD's valid period - organisations must check that they are using the current version of the PGD template.
-Amendments may become necessary prior to the published expiry date.
-Current versions of national PGD templates for authorisation can be found at www.sps.nhs.uk - Ensure staff working under the authorised version of the PGD are appropriately trained and competent. - Identify a senior, responsible person(s) from within the service to authorise named, registered health professionals to practise under the authorised PGD. - Ensure medicines protocols and policies are in place to include arrangements for the security, storage and labelling of all medicines administered or supplied under the authorised PGD.
-There must be a secure system for recording and monitoring how medicines are used. - Be responsible for overall PGD organisational governance for example by including the process of adopting national PGD templates in the local PGD policy and by auditing and monitoring PGD use in line with NICE PGD Medicines practice guideline.
+Have a communications plan in place to support the dissemination of PGDs and their implementation in clinical area(s).
+This also includes all updates published during a PGD's valid period organisations must check that they are using the current version of the PGD template.
+Amendments

+- Ensure staff working under the authorised version of the PGD are appropriately trained and competent. - Identify a senior, responsible person(s) from within the service to authorise named, registered health professionals to practise under the authorised PGD. - Ensure medicines protocols and policies are in place to include arrangements for the security, storage and labelling of all medicines administered or supplied under the authorised PGD.
+There must be a secure system for recording and monitoring how medicines are used. - Be responsible for overall PGD organisational governance for example by including the process of adopting SPS national PGD templates in the local PGD policy and by auditing and monitoring PGD use in line with NICE PGD Medicines practice guideline.1